 Is it time to replace your furnace?
 An efficient furnace is critical to keeping your home warm.

-The thermostat setting is causing the furnace to shut off prematurely
+The thermostat setting causes the furnace to shut off prematurely.

 - Check the setting of the thermostat.
-Is the present thermostat in and the heat mode put on?
-Is the final temperature set above the current temperature of the room in order to initiate the heating cycle?
+Is the heat mode set to the on position?
+Is the temperature set above the room temperature to initiate the heating cycle?

-In case the circuit breaker has flipped, this can cut off the power traveling to the heating components of your system.
-In case your furnace ceases to function, you should consider checking the system’s circuit breaker and reset the tripped breakers.
+If the circuit breaker has flipped, this cuts off the power traveling to the heating components of your system.
+If this is the case, reset the tripped breakers.

-In case the filter is covered wholly with debris ensure that you have replaced it.
+You don’t need to wait for your local HVAC contractor to inspect your furnace.
+In case the filter is covered wholly with debris, replace it.
 Give it some humble time to cool off and come back to see if the furnace relights.

-Some of the furnaces present in our places have safety precautions and controls of which can cause the furnace present to cease functioning.
-In case the access panel is not attached to the unit properly, then that is what can cause a furnace to stop working.
+Modern furnaces have safety precautions and controls, which can cause the furnace to cease functioning.
+If the access panel is not attached to the unit properly, this can cause a furnace to stop working.

-You should be able to check the furnace’s exterior and also verify if the panels are all placed well in their respective positions.
+Check the furnace’s exterior and verify if the panels are all appropriately placed in their respective positions.

 Dirt and other items blocking airflow in the furnace

-Rugs, dirt, furniture, debris among other various items can block the airflow in your furnace thus could cause problems such as overheating.
-You should be able to:
+Rugs, dirt, furniture, debris, among other various items, block the airflow in your furnace; this could cause problems such as overheating.
+You should:

-- Clear the items that are stored around the furnace.
+- Clear the things stored around the furnace.
 Keep them six feet away.

-- Ensure that all the vents in your place have been opened and unblocked to allow air circulation to take place.
+- Ensure that all the vents are open and unblocked to allow air circulation.

 Burners are dirty

-The burners often collect rust and dirt from time to time thus reducing the heat output.
-You shy to be able to clean your burners following the process down below:
+The burners collect dust and dirt from time to time, thus reducing the heat output.
+Here are the steps to clean the burners:

-- You should be able to remove the access panel towards the combustion chamber and also remove the small panel that encloses the system’s burner chamber.
+- Remove the access panel to the combustion chamber and the small cabinet that encloses the system’s burner chamber.

-- You should ensure that you have removed the metal clips in order to detach the burners.
+- Ensure that you remove the metal clips to detach the burners.

-- Replace all burners and also attach the clips.
+- Replace all burners and re-attach the metal clips.

-- You should be able to restore gas and also the electricity to the furnace.
+- Restore gas and electricity to the furnace.